giasmith/ROC_Smoothing/README.md

 ## ROC Function Description

-The ROC function presented here offers a comprehensive analysis of classifier performance through a series of interconnected visualizations.
-Here's an overview of its key features:

-### 1. Overview:
-The ROC function is designed to assess the performance of a classification model by examining the Receiver Operating Characteristic (ROC) curve.
-This curve illustrates the trade-off between Sensitivity (True Positive Rate) and 1-Specificity (False Positive Rate) across various thresholds.

-### 2. Data Sampling:
-The function takes a random sample of data, allowing for a representative analysis of classifier performance.
-This randomness ensures the robustness of the evaluation, capturing the variability inherent in real-world datasets.

-### 3. ROC Curve:
-The main visualization, the ROC curve, graphically represents the classifier's performance.
-The curve depicts Sensitivity over 1-Specificity, illustrating the model's ability to discriminate between positive and negative instances.
-The point on the ROC curve corresponds to a specific threshold, offering insights into the classifier's behavior at that particular decision boundary.

-### 4. Density Plots:
-To the right of the ROC curve, density plots provide additional context.
-These plots showcase the distribution of scores for both populations, with a vertical dashed line indicating the chosen threshold.
-This correlation aids in understanding how the threshold affects the classification of each population.

-### 5. QQ Plot:
-Moving into the Quantile-Quantile (QQ) space, the function generates a QQ plot.
-This plot aligns the quantiles of the two populations, creating a linear space.
-The threshold on the QQ plot coincides with the point on the ROC curve, emphasizing the relationship between classifier performance and the distribution of scores.

-### 6. Linear Space Concept:
-The mathematical concept behind the ROC curve transitioning into a linear space is detailed in the presentation "ROCSmoothing_Presentation."
-For an in-depth exploration of this concept, the associated presentation provides valuable insights.
-You can find it at the following link: [ROCSmoothing_Presentation](https://rpubs.com/gsmit013/1136190).
+The ROC/QQ function presented here takes a random sample of data and visually represents classifier performance through Sensitivity over 1-Specificity on the ROC curve.
+The ROC curve highlights a specific threshold, corresponding to the threshold on the density plot to the right.
+The QQ plot illustrates the transition into the quantile-quantile space, aligning with the ROC curve threshold for both populations, creating a linear representation.
+The accompanying density plot to the right provides a visual correlation of thresholds on both populations, enhancing understanding.
+The mathematical concept behind the ROC curve moving into a linear space is detailed in the presentation titled "ROCSmoothing_Presentation."
+For the analytical proof of this concept, refer to [this link](https://rpubs.com/gsmit013/1136190).
 ## Usage
 `plot.roc()`
 * Once this repo has been cloned, run the following commands to execute: